SushilShrestha/pyBSDate/README.md

 OR

-If you have pip installed, simply
+If you have pip installed, simply run the following command in your terminal:
 ```pip install pyBSDate```

 ### Usage